 Like all other honey varieties, manuka honey is rich in sugar and carbohydrates but provides virtually no fat or carbohydrates.
 100 grams of manuka honey contains approximately 331 calories, 82 grams of carbohydrates, zero grams of fat, less than one gram of protein, and 17 grams of water.

 Almost all the carbohydrates in honey are in the form of sugar.
 Most of this sugar is in the form of fructose and glucose, which are quickly absorbed by the body, but honey also contains the fructooligosaccharides.

 Oligosaccharides are not readily absorbed by the body and act as beneficial probiotics in the intestines.
 In addition, honey contains trace amounts of potassium, iron, copper, zinc, manganese, vitamins C, B1, B2, riboflavin, nicotinic acid, B6, and pantothenic acid.
 Manuka honey is like cane sugar on steroids.

-The antimicrobial properties of manuka honey makes it particularly unique.
+The antimicrobial properties of manuka honey make it particularly unique.
 These health-promoting properties vary based on the floral source, geographic location, weather conditions, time, temperature, and additional treatments of the honey.
-This means the quality of your honey is influenced not only by the region from which it's produced, but could also vary year-to-year despite purchasing from the same supplier.
+This means the quality of your honey is influenced not only by the region from which it's produced but could also vary year-to-year despite purchasing from the same supplier.